vizdata-f21/project-1-the_outliers/proposal/proposal.md

 proportion of likes and dislikes changes over time, as some brands may have increased / decreased in popularity over time.

-We would like to explore this question, because we are interested in discovering which brands are received best by those who watch Super Bowl commercials.
+We would like to explore this question because we are interested in discovering which brands are received best by those who watch Super Bowl commercials.
 That way, next time we all watch the Super Bowl, we know which ads are likely to be best.
 This analysis should also provide some